Consumer Information (ABA Required Disclosures)

 Scholarship Retention Data

 Western New England University School of Law applicants are automatically considered for merit scholarships including the full-tuition Oliver Wendell Holmes Scholarship.
-Other scholarships available to applicants include our Public Interest Scholarships and scholarships associated with our Center for Gender and Sexuality Studies and Legislative Institute.
 All scholarships awarded at the time of acceptance are non-conditional and automatically renewable.

 Additional scholarships are available to upper-level students based on law school performance.
 For more detailed information on scholarships please see Standard 509 Information Report.

 The American Bar Association (ABA) defines a conditional scholarship as any financial aid award, the retention of which is dependent upon the student maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in good academic standing.

 Last year, the average for students being employed or enrolled in a graduate program ten months following graduation was 82.1 percent.
 For additional placement data, please see the data posted in ABA Standard 509(b) Employment Summary Report, which is posted in the Career Services area of the website by clicking here.

 Information regarding Transfer and Visiting student applications can be found on our Apply Now page.